Completed (and almost completed) Projects

-The HDFI has received a Specialty Crop Block Grant to measure the efficiency of Salanova Lettuce in a high desert climate.
+The DFI has received a Specialty Crop Block Grant to measure the efficiency of Salanova Lettuce in a high desert climate.
 Salanova lettuce has been said to significantly reduce harvest and packaging processes because the leaf lettuce is produced on a head lettuce core, making the core removable with just one single cut – leaving evenly portioned leaves.
 It is a unique crop, previously only available in Europe, now available in the United States.

-The HDFI dedicated two hoop houses to the production of Salanova lettuce to evaluate the labor savings and differences in yields compared to other known lettuce varieties.
+The DFI dedicated two hoop houses to the production of Salanova lettuce to evaluate the labor savings and differences in yields compared to other known lettuce varieties.